Jesperkemist/documentation-test-v1/docs/data_schemas/experimental_procedures/subsections/temperature_segment.md

-??? "time_of_segment"
+??? "time_of_step"
-    Time of the segment.
+    Time of the step.

     * type: float
     * unit: minute
     * example: 10

 ??? "temperature_start"
-    Temperature at the start of the segment.
+    Temperature at the start of the step.

     * type: float
     * unit: C
     * example: 50

 ??? "temperature_end"
-    Temperature at the end of the segment.
+    Temperature at the end of the step.

     * type: float
     * unit: C